kicaj29/aws/IAM/readme.md

 Typically this role is created using AWS Console and not using IaC because at this point in time usually we have ony root aws account and usually we do not want store root aws account credentials locally because of security but if there are some reasons it can be also created using IaC.
 IAM user that will assume this role will be used in IaC.

+Other important features of IAM roles:
+* No static login credentials
+* IAM roles are assumed programmatically
+* **Credentials are temporary** for a configurable amount of time

+Roles can be assumed by:
+* IAM users
+* Selected AWS identities like EC2
+* External identity providers

+# Assume role

+## Introduction

+It is AWS best practice to use roles to grant limited access to certain resources for a limited period of time.
+Thanks to these IAM users can be deleted and created again to increase security (IAM users credentials are stored in c:\Users\[user-name]\.aws\credentials file).

+Additionally if some resources are created using only IAM users (without using role) then we might loose access to these resources if IAM user that created them was deleted.
+Such resource is EKS then root aws account has to be used to again get access to the EKS but again because of security reasons root aws account should be use as less as possible.

+## Create IAM role

 ![01_create_role.png](./images/01_create_role.png)